 We also wipe the dirt off when stowing the cord and with the momentary switch (you have to manually hold the switch in to activate it), this can be a handful (pun intended).

-It was also explained to me by the Glendinning folks that now they have slightly bigger pinch rollers but they said the real culprit is that the cord itself actually gets a tiny bit smaller over use due to the “nesting” or “tightening” of the multiple wiring inside the cord cover.
+Cords will eventually start to “slip.”
+It was also explained to me by the Glendinning folks that now they have slightly bigger pinch rollers on their Cablemaster but they said the real culprit is that the cord itself actually gets a tiny bit smaller due to over-use and the resulting “nesting” or “tightening” of the multiple wiring strands inside the cord cover.
 Makes sense.

 This was all news to me and I hope it will be helpful to you.